Revised 3 June 2016

 - To disclose or provide Directory Information to third parties or the public, unless you have opted out of such disclosure by contacting firstname.lastname@example.org.
 For a description of information we define as Directory Information and for additional information regarding FERPA, see the FERPA Statement .
 Unless you have opted out, we may disclose or publish Directory Information whether or not it is subject to FERPA.

-- To share information with a Partner Institution with which you are affiliated regarding your participation and/or performance in HMX programs.
+- To share information with a Partner Institution or Organization with which you are affiliated regarding your participation and/or performance in HMX programs.

 - To link or combine information provided by you or collected about you via the Services with other information provided by you or collected about you by HMX, the Harvard Medical School or Harvard University or any of their partners.